fictional-tribble-2/ABI/README.md

 *Example: reward is 1.5% the argument must be passed as 15000.*

 ### 5. Start Forecasting

+*Required stage: forecasting created*

+When the model and forecasting are created you can start forecasting.

 ```js
 await dao.startForecasting(bucketMin, bucketMax, bucketStep, { from: account })